 When overweight, you run the risk of developing Obstructive Sleep Apnea (OSA), a breathing condition that can cause you to briefly stop breathing while asleep.
 It can cause daytime sleepiness as well as an increased risk of heart disease and stroke.

 Diabetes is a condition where your body gets used to insulin, known as insulin resistance.
-Being overweight or obese can cause type 2 diabetes if the issue is not addressed.
+Being overweight or obese can cause type 2 diabetes mellitus (T2DM) if the issue is not addressed.

 3. Heart Disease & Stroke